SleekPanther/php-magic-linking/README.md

 - `portfolio/portfolio_1/index.php` and `tests/test_1/index.php` are **1-level dropdown** pages
 - `portfolio/examples/example_1/index.php` is a **2nd-level dropdown** page
 - `images/` contains ALL images<br>
-There are many ways to organize your images, so modfy as you please
+There are many ways to organize your images, so modify as you please
 - `non-pages/` contains anything that ISN'T a complete page <br>
 `php-include/` has partial components that are assembled to create complete pages `css/` has the stylesheets
-`descriptions/` has a tect file for Meta tag page descriptions
+`descriptions/` has a text file for Meta tag page descriptions

 ####THINGS YOU MUST EDIT!####
 - Rename `php-magic-linking` to the name of your site **(or leave it alone if you don't care)**